Financial Aid and Scholarships - Undergraduate

 An eligible undergraduate, graduate, or second degree seeking student can receive Federal financial aid while attempting up to, but not exceeding, 150% of the published normal completion length of the student's program, regardless of enrollment status.
 For example, a student seeking a degree which requires 120 credit hours could receive financial aid while attempting 180 credit hours (120 X 150% = 180).
 Credits transferred to UW-La Crosse, and any credits attempted at UWL, with or without the benefit of student financial aid, must be taken into consideration.
 Financial aid will be suspended when our office determines that a student cannot mathematically complete their degree within this time frame.

-These components are evaluated every payment period (fall/spring/summer) after grades are posted.
-The first time that a student does not meet the GPA, Pace, or is approaching the Maximum Time Frame requirement, they will be notified via campus email that they are being automatically placed on Warning Status for one payment period.
+These components are evaluated every enrollment period (fall/spring/summer) after grades are posted.
+The first time that a student does not meet the GPA, Pace, or is approaching the Maximum Time Frame requirement, they will be notified via campus email that they are being automatically placed on Warning Status for one enrollment period.
 By the next evaluation, the student must be meeting all components of SAP to be placed back in good standing.
 If not, the student's financial aid will be suspended, and they must complete an Appeal for Financial Aid Reinstatement and explain why they failed to meet SAP and what has changed that will allow them to meet SAP by the next evaluation.

 All appeals must supply an academic plan showing when the student will be meeting all aspects of the SAP policy.
 If it will take more than one semester to be meeting the SAP policy, the academic plan must be signed by an academic advisor.